-- 7.4.1 Players entered into the IIHF RTP shall provide the IIHF with accurate and complete Player whereabouts information every quarter for one year via ADAMS on the due dates indicated in Regulation 6.6.
-A failure by a Player designated for inclusion into the IIHF RTP to submit his Player whereabouts by the deadline may amount to a Filing Failure and consequently a Whereabouts Failure. - 7.4.2 Players shall also update the IIHF via ADAMS as soon as possible with any changes to his/her whereabouts information and/or with any additional information that is necessary to his/her whereabouts that occur within the specific quarter period.
+7.4.1 Players entered into the IIHF RTP shall provide the IIHF with accurate and complete Player whereabouts information every quarter via ADAMS.
+A failure by a Player designated for inclusion into the IIHF RTP to submit his Player whereabouts by the deadline may amount to a Filing Failure and consequently a Whereabouts Failure.

+- 7.4.2 Players shall also update the IIHF via ADAMS as soon as possible with any changes to his/her whereabouts information and/or with any additional information that is necessary to his/her whereabouts that occur within the specific quarter period. - 7.4.3 Each Team included in the IIHF Team Whereabouts Program shall provide the Team Whereabouts in accordance with the IIHF Team Whereabouts Guidelines.